nus-mmsys/QUETRA/README.md

 Here are the folders and their content:

 raw-logs/ :Directory containg raw log files from web browser for different buffer capacity in the correponding sub-directory and script for extracting the results.
-Lof files aming convention : "NetworkProfile" - "Sample" - "Algorithm".log.
+Log files naming convention : "NetworkProfile" - "Sample" - "Algorithm".log.
 Please note that buffer capacity is hard coded into logs.

 code/ : Directory containing rate adaptaion logic.